virtengine/docs.virtengine.com/_posts/v1.5/2-cloud-management-platform/megam_vertice_gettingstarted.md

 {
   "data": {
     "h-0": "Quick tutorial",
     "0-0": "Have you implemented a cloud application before (like Bluemix or Heroku)?
 Confident in your full stack skills?
-Implement an application in Megam Vertice in less than 30 minutes\n[Learn now](doc:megam_quickly_torpedo)", "0-1": "Want an in-depth installation guide with inline code samples for Ruby on Rails, Playframework (Scala), Nodejs and Java ?
+Implement an application in Megam VirtEngine in less than 30 minutes\n[Learn now](doc:megam_quickly_torpedo)", "0-1": "Want an in-depth installation guide with inline code samples for Ruby on Rails, Playframework (Scala), Nodejs and Java ?
 Give the extended tutorial a try.\n\n[Get started](doc:megam_oja_install)", "h-1": "Cool!
 Lets poke in"
   },